 Audio

-With Andrew McGregor on BBC Radio 3’s Record Review live in November 2022, where the book inspired my On Repeat track.
+With Andrew McGregor on BBC Radio 3’s Record Review live in November 2022, where the book inspired her On Repeat track.